 Appalachian Trail – September 23, 2013

 I should probably use the trail name “Empathic.”
-If you were to go through my social media publishing's, you would find long solitary hikes, constant sharing of orphaned pit bulls up for adoption, and limited social interactions.”
-It is not that I don’t enjoy the world of humanity, I just prefer the simplicity of nature.
-Every so often though, the human interactions define my hiking experiences, and my stay at the Inn was one of those.
+If you were to go through my social media publishing, you would find long solitary hikes, constant sharing of orphaned pit bulls up for adoption, and limited social interactions.”
+It is not that I don’t enjoy the world of humanity, I prefer the simplicity of nature.
+Every so often, though, human interactions define my hiking experiences, and my stay at the Inn was one of those.

-I was up fairly early, and eagerly headed down to breakfast.
-I was surprised to find a table full of other long distance, early morning hikers.
-I sat with Jess and Phil, the couple I had met at the bar when I arrived last evening, and “Just Bill” from Whiteblaze, who was hiking the Long Trail south bound.
-“Just Bill” was an “expert” long distance and speed hiker, at least this is what seemed to be the case, based on the tales and advice we were provided over the course of breakfast.
+I was up reasonably early and eagerly headed down to breakfast.
+I was surprised to find a table full of other long-distance, early morning hikers.
+I sat with Jess and Phil, the couple I had met at the bar when I arrived last evening, and “Just Bill” from Whiteblaze, who was hiking the Long Trail southbound.
+“Just Bill” was an “expert” long-distance and speed hiker, at least, this is what seemed to be the case, based on the tales and advice we were provided throughout breakfast.

-Honestly though, saying I’m an “expert” hiker of any type is kind of like saying I’m an expert at eating breakfast.
-There are just so many different ways of doing the same thing, and everybody’s “expertise” is really based on their own preferences.
-I could say I’m an “expert” at higher mileage days, but I really just like starting early, and hiking until I’m ready to go to sleep.
-I’ve not found the magic calculation for hiking high miles, I just hike all day long.
-I could also claim expertise at maintaining low pack weight, but I’m really just lazy.
-I hate messing with water – the whole bladder thing, filtering, cooking, so I “camel up” when at a water source, and carry very little water on the AT.
-I also snack as I hike (mostly because I like crappy, snack food), and eat A LOT of food while in town, which is every handful of days since I hike higher mileage.
-Thus, no need to carry a lot o water or a lot of food.
+Honestly, though, saying I’m an “expert” hiker of any type is like saying I’m an expert at eating breakfast.
+There are so many ways of doing the same thing, and everybody’s “expertise” is based on their preferences.
+I could say I’m an “expert” at higher mileage days, but I like starting early and hiking until I’m ready to sleep.
+I’ve not found the magic calculation for hiking high miles, I walk all day long.
+I could also claim expertise in maintaining low pack weight, but I’m lazy.
+I hate messing with water – the whole bladder thing, filtering, cooking, so I “camel up” at a water source and carry very little water on the AT.
+I also snack as I hike (mostly because I like crappy snack food) and eat A LOT of food while in town every handful of days since I hike higher mileage.
+Thus, there is no need to carry a lot of o water or food.
 Because of this, I don’t often give hiking advice to anyone unless specifically asked, and then I usually precede it with “Well, I prefer…..”

-I finally said goodbye to Caroline, and headed upstairs to get my backpack.
-Once arriving back down in the lobby, I was told I had about a 10-15 minutes before the bus arrived outside the Inn.
-I did not want to miss my ride down to the trail head, so I headed outside to stand by the road.
-Wind whipped through the pass as I stood with my teeth chattering.
+I finally said goodbye to Caroline and headed upstairs to get my backpack.
+Once arriving back down in the lobby, I was told I had about 10-15 minutes before the bus arrived outside the Inn.
+I did not want to miss my ride down to the trailhead, so I headed outside to stand by the road.
+The wind whipped through the pass as I stood with my teeth chattering.
 Winter was here, and I was still in Vermont.
 I could feel the anxiety begin to build.
-I needed to get south before the brutality of winter set in, and mountain snow began to fall.
+I needed to get south before the brutality of winter set in and mountain snow began to fall.

-As I passed by the “lodge” I glanced to my left and saw the “Cooper Pooper.”
-This really was the name on the small composting outhouse.
-I decided to take advantage of the little shelter and ducked in, just to get out of the wind if nothing else.
+As I passed by the “lodge,” I glanced to my left and saw the “Cooper Pooper.”
+This was the name of the small composting outhouse.
+I took advantage of the little shelter and ducked in to get out of the wind if nothing else.
 As the door swung close behind me, the temperature immediately increased a few degrees – a natural composting heater.
-One good thing about hiking in the cold is that I am often congested, so I was able to enjoy the brief reprieve from the elements without choking and gagging during the break.
-I relaxed and enjoyed the hiker literature on the walls for a few minutes before begrudgingly heading back out into the icy breezes.
+One good thing about hiking in the cold is that I am often congested, so I could enjoy the brief reprieve from the elements without choking and gagging during the break.
+I relaxed and enjoyed the hiker literature on the walls for a few minutes before begrudgingly heading back into the icy breezes.

 Coming down Mt.
 Killington, I was briefly reminded of the rocks and roots of New Hampshire.
-Fortunately, they did not last long, and I really did not mind because the decline also resulted in a rise in temperatures.
-I carried very few extra clothes on these hikes, so often walked on the edge of being dangerously cold.
-I had contingency plans in the event I did get too cold (sleeping back, rain suit, thermals), but it took an awful lot for this lazy hiker to break out emergency measures.
-I usually just kept moving and tried to pick up speed to create more heat.
+Fortunately, they did not last long, and I did not mind because the decline also resulted in a rise in temperatures.
+I carried very few extra clothes on these hikes, so I often walked on the edge of being dangerously cold.
+I had contingency plans in the event I did get too hard (sleeping back, rain suit, thermals), but it took an awful lot for this lazy hiker to break out emergency measures.
+I usually kept moving and tried picking up speed to create more heat.

-I made decent miles (about 17) considering the late start, and by the time I ended the day, it was much warmer than when I had started.
+I made decent miles (about 17), considering the late start, and by the time I ended the day, it was much warmer than when I had started.
 The weather had also cleared, and I was back in the rolling hills of Vermont.
 I camped at the base of Beacon Hill for the evening.
-I left the trail, and headed off into the woods to camp, finding a flat space just past some power lines, tucked in behind some dead fall between some spruce trees.
-These big hard wood forests were much more open, making it more difficult to find some little out of the way space to tuck into for the night, but my little nest appeared to be just perfect, or so I thought.
+Then, I left the trail and headed off into the woods to camp, finding a flat space just past some power lines tucked in behind some deadfall between spruce trees.
+These big hardwood forests were much more open, making it more difficult to find some little out-of-the-way space to tuck into for the night, but my little nest appeared to be just perfect, or so I thought.